xrally/xrally-repo-init/README.md

-# xrally-init
+# xRally Repo Initializer

-Init repo for xRally plugins with single command
+Init repo for xRally plugins with a single command.